 Rev Sue Bull (Chair)

 Sue Bull has been Chair of Love Me Love My Mind and Epsom Mental Health Week since August 2008.
-She works for the NHS as a hospital and community chaplain and has a hope that one day anyone experiencing mental distress will receive all the help and support needed.
-In her spare time she enjoys singing and looking after two recently acquired puppies.
+She has a hope that one day anyone experiencing mental distress will receive all the help and support needed.
+In her spare time she enjoys singing and the company of her two four-legged friends.

 Mike Reeves (Treasurer)